 4. Prepare the soil well

 It can be tempting to crowd garlic in, with the idea that it's not going to grow as large as fall-planted garlic anyway.
-But in opinion, I think that can turn into a self-fulfilling prophesy.
+In my opinion, that can turn into a self-fulfilling prophesy.
 I've had good luck with giving spring-planted garlic the same space that I use when planting garlic in the fall.

 To plant the garlic, you'll need to start be separating each bulb of garlic into separate cloves.
 Each clove will become its own plant.